Housing and Construction Defects

 Speak to the Contractor’s Insurance Company

-Arbitration may be an option (or depending on your contract, a requirement) for mediating a construction dispute.
-Appointed arbitrators will hear both sides of the disagreement and review the evidence.
-The process essentially mimics a private trial; the arbitrators will make the decisions on which side is right and what the remedies will be.
-Arbitration may be legally binding, or non-binding, in which case both parties will need to agree to the terms.
-Many arbitrators are lawyers and must have substantial knowledge of the legal system.
+Arbitration may be an option or a requirement for mediating a construction dispute.
+Appointed arbitrators will hear both sides of the legal issue and review the evidence.
+The process is like a private trial.
+The arbitrators will make the decisions on which side is right and what the remedies will be.
+Arbitration may be legally binding or non-binding, in which case both parties will need to agree to the terms.
+Many arbitrators are lawyers or former judges and must have substantial knowledge of legal causes of action.

-If you don’t get a binding arbitration agreement, or if you want to skip arbitration all together, you may consider suing the contractor and taking them to civil court.
-Every state outlines a statute of limitations, or deadline, that you’ll need to start your constructive defect suit by.
-These can range from two years or less to ten years or more from the date you discovered the defects.
-Waiting too long to file your claim could prevent your case from ever going to court, so you’ll need to act quickly and file the appropriate petitions and paperwork as soon as possible.
+If you cannot reach a settlement with arbitration or negotiations, you may consider suing the contractor and taking them to civil court.
+Every state has a statute of limitations — the deadline when you’ll need to file your lawsuit.
+These can range from two years or less to 10 years or more from the date you discovered the defects.
+Missing the deadline could prevent your case from ever going to court.

 Getting Legal Help

 Construction defects can result in complicated legal proceedings.
-You’ll need to do in-depth research on the issues of your case and the relevant state laws, review contracts and insurance policies, and potentially navigate the arbitration or court processes.
-Working with your own attorney could help you understand your rights and options more clearly and help you build a stronger case.
+You’ll need to research the issues of your case and the relevant state laws.
+If you want to handle the case yourself, you’ll have to review contracts and insurance policies and potentially navigate the arbitration or court processes.
+Working with your own lawyer could help you understand your rights and options more clearly and help you build a stronger case.
+Talk to an experienced construction defect lawyer for legal advice about what you can do if your home has defective construction problems.